 OK, let’s agree:

-Technological developments have a significant impact on the way we interact with the internet, search engines are here to stay, and optimizing our websites for the ever-evolving algorithms will always be relevant.
+Technological developments have a significant impact on the way we interact with the internet, search engines are here to stay, and optimizing our websites for the ever-evolving algorithms (only recently Google released a new broad core algorithm update) will always be relevant.
 Therefore, if you ever wondered, SEO is alive and kicking, but it is totally different.
 And you know what?
 With the huge supermarket of alternatives for anything… and with the huge portfolio of startup-based products and services for each need, and with B2B technologies and solutions included – SEO is more important today than ever.

 So let’s move on to talk about the right approach to SEO.